Think about these financial issues before walking down the aisle again

 THEY SAY LOVE IS SWEETER the second time around.
 What they don't tell you is that it can also be a lot more complicated financially—especially for those couples who find one another later in life.
 The vow “for richer, for poorer, in sickness and in health” takes on new meaning when the newlyweds are retired.

 When romance blossoms later in life, couples typically come together with two sets of assets, separate homes and family commitments—and often very different financial priorities.
 Melding all of these can be a challenge.
 So much so, in fact, that a growing number of couples ages 50 and older are simply living together without the benefit of marriage and keeping their financial lives separate.
-Still, "putting a ring on it" remains the popular choice.
-More than half of previously married older Americans had remarried in 2013, according to the Pew Research Center, compared to 42% in 1960.1
+Still, “putting a ring on it” remains the popular choice.
+More than half of previously married Americans 55 and older had remarried in 2013, according to the Pew Research Center, compared with 42% in 1960.1

 Here are several issues to consider.
 “Talking them over before you walk down the aisle can help make the journey ahead much smoother,” Greenberg says.

 For richer, for poorer…

 The first and most basic question is whether you want to combine your financial assets and estate plans.
 For older couples who plan to remarry, a prenuptial agreement can be a particularly useful tool that spells out what belongs to whom and how those assets will pass to heirs and beneficiaries.
 “A prenup can help ensure that both parties don’t lose control of the assets they brought to the marriage,” Greenberg says.